SyedSabee/Small-Inventory-Management-System-and-Point-of-Sale/README.md

   - Displays items added to the cart.
   - Contains a "Create Invoice" button to generate and display the invoice in the bill component

+## Authentication

+  - **Login Component:** Allows users to log in to the system.
+  - **Register Component:** Enables new users to register with the system.
+Utilizes nodemailer for sending registration confirmation emails.
+  - **Forget Password:** Provides functionality for users to reset their password.
+Also utilizes nodemailer for sending password reset emails.

 ### Installation

 1. Clone the repository:
   - git clone [repository_url]
 2. Install backend dependencies:
-  - cd backend
+  - `cd backend`
-  - npm install
+  - `npm install`
 3. Install frontend dependencies:
-  - cd frontend
+  - `cd frontend`
-  - npm install
+  - `npm install`

 ## Usage

-1. Start the backend server:
-  - cd backend
-  - npm start

-2. Start the frontend development server:
+1. Start the backend server and frontend development server:
-  - cd frontend
-  - npm start
+  - `npm run dev`

 3. Access the application in your browser at **`http://localhost:3000`**.

 # Project-Video